rtCamp/wp-menu-custom-fields/readme.txt

 - Shortcode with caption
 - Custom HTML with TinyMCE editor

+**Notes:**

-**Note:** This plugin works with default themes.
-In order to use it with custom themes, please add the necessary styling.
+- This plugin works with default themes.
+In order to use it with custom themes, please add the necessary styling from your theme to overwrite the plugin CSS.
+- The custom fields from this plugin should be used in the submenu for well-structured and responsive UI.
+- Currently, this plugin is not supported on FSE themes.

 == Installation ==